ariellecollinsb/Scraper/README.md

 ## Overview

-In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
-But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.
+I created a web app that lets users view and leave a comment on the latest news that I scraped from HuffPost.

 ## Technologies Used